Skip to content

 Scientific classification:

-Eleonora's falcon is a medium-sized bird of prey that belongs to the hobby group of similar species.
+Eleonora’s falcon is a medium-sized bird of prey belonging to the similar species’ hobby group.
 It has distinct features such as its light brown back, white belly and dark eye stripe.

-Its conservation status is currently stable due to successful breeding programs across many countries which have helped prevent any further declines in population size.
+Its conservation status is currently stable due to successful breeding programs across many countries, which have helped prevent further decline in population size.

 Eleonora’s Falcon also plays an important role in maintaining balance within ecosystems by controlling pest populations like mice or locusts.